kevinfang2/hydracraft/docs/proposal.md

 ## Evaluation Plan
 It’s hard to assign concrete metrics in how well our task prediction model will work.
 Unlike chess, there are not established ELO criteria and established game knowledge that we can play off of.
 If we are able to find existing Minecraft PvP bots, we can use them as a point of comparison.
 If not, the performance of the final task prediction model will largely be anecdotal.
 However, for our hydranet architecture plan, we can use ground truth and evaluation metrics such as MSE, cross entropy, etc. to evaluate how well intermediary values perform.

+There are a few sanity cases we can use to verify that our project works.
+One such case is to have one area where an agent is pitted against an unresponsive character.
+The agent should be able to easily dispatch the unresponsive character showing that the agent understands how to fight.
+This case can be expanded to areas with more than one unresponsive character.
+Some moonshot cases would be an arena full of obstacles with any number of agents fighting each other at one time to see who would win.

 ## Appointment with the Instructor
 October 19, Tuesday, 2pm